 Feteira / Porto Judeu

-This coastline can be a good bet when the higher areas look less inviting.
-On many days, it offers a more practical and more stable reading than the interior.
+This coastline can be a good option when the higher areas look less inviting.
+On many days, it offers a more practical and stable reading than the interior.

 EAST